 \section{Theory-independent mass fit}

 As displayed in Fig.~\ref{fig:mass_comp}, a peaking structure is clearly visible in the $M(\Bcp\gamma) - M(\Bcp)$ distribution.
-It exhibits a significance above seven standard deviations when compared to the background-only hypothesis, taking into account the look-elsewhere effect within the predicted mass region~\cite{Gross:2010qma}, as detailed in Ref.~\cite{PRLCompanionPaperOnArXiv}.
-The visible width of the observed structure is around $37\mevcc$, largely exceeding the resolution of approximately $20\mevcc$ expected for a single peak based on the corrected simulation, thus calling for a model with several peaks.
-An unbinned extended maximum-likelihood fit, independent of theoretical inputs, is performed using a minimal two-peak model to describe the observed structure, as detailed in Ref.~\cite{PRLCompanionPaperOnArXiv}.
-The natural widths of the $\BcOneP$ states are expected to be only a few hundred $\kev$~\cite{Eichten:1994gt,Kiselev:1994rc} and are neglected due to their small effect compared to the resolution.
+It exhibits a significance above 7 standard deviations when compared to the background-only hypothesis, taking into account the look-elsewhere effect within the predicted mass region~\cite{Gross:2010qma}, as detailed in Ref.~\cite{LHCb-PAPER-2025-014}.
+The root mean square of the structure is approximately $62\mevcc$, which largely exceeds the expected value of about $36\mevcc$ for a single peak based on the corrected simulation, thus indicating the presence of multiple overlapping states.
+An unbinned extended maximum-likelihood fit, independent of theoretical inputs, is performed using a minimal two-peak model to describe the observed structure, as detailed in Ref.~\cite{LHCb-PAPER-2025-014}.
+The natural widths of the $\BcOneP$ states are expected to be only a few hundred $\kev$~\cite{Eichten:1994gt,Gershtein:1994dxw} and are neglected due to their small effect compared to the resolution.
 Each peak is modeled by a modified Gaussian function with asymmetric power-law tails as determined from Sec.~\ref{sec:Ecorrection}, leaving only the peak location free to vary in the fit.
 The combinatorial background is described by a monotonically increasing third-order polynomial function~\cite{karlin1953geometry}.
 The locations of the two peaks are measured to be

-where the uncertainties are statistical, systematic, and from the limited knowledge on the $\Bcp$ mass, given as $6247.5 \pm 0.3 \mevcc$~\cite{PDG2024}.
+where the uncertainties are statistical, systematic, and from the limited knowledge on the $\Bcp$ mass, given as $6274.5 \pm 0.3 \mevcc$~\cite{PDG2024}.
 The statistical correlation between the two measured peak locations is +56\%, while their systematic uncertainties are fully correlated.